ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Keyword
 slow
 ### Note
 This commit does not change any performance-related features.
-Function call added to get offsets nd scaling loaded.
+Function call added to get offsets and scaling loaded.

 ## Commit #465
 ### Hash